chintakjoshi/chintakjoshi/README.md

 ## Professional Experience
 ### Full Stack Software Engineer | Saint Louis University
-* Solely developed and deployed scalable web applications, enhancing user engagement by 40% through intuitive interfacedesign.
+* Solely developed and deployed scalable web applications, enhancing user engagement by 40% through intuitive interface design.
 * Reduced server response times by 30% and improved application efficiency through optimized back-end algorithms.
 * Implemented RESTful APIs, increasing application functionality and external service integration by 25%.
 * Achieved a 20% reduction in load times by optimizing database queries and implementing caching mechanisms.

 ### Technical Team Lead | Saint Louis University
 * Led a development team in delivering multiple web application projects on schedule, improving project delivery efficiencyby15%.
-* Mentored undergraduate students, resulting in a 50% improvement in coding standards and a 30% reduction in post-deploymentbugs.
+* Mentored undergraduate students, resulting in a 50% improvement in coding standards and a 30% reduction in post-deployment bugs.
-* Initiated and enforced a code review process that improved code quality by 40% and facilitated knowledge sharing withintheteam.
+* Initiated and enforced a code review process that improved code quality by 40% and facilitated knowledge sharing with the team.
 * Streamlined application performance by 25% through comprehensive analysis and optimization of the code base and infrastructure.

 ### Software Engineering Intern | Brainybeam Technologies Pvt.
 Ltd.